Unveiling Multiple Descents in Unsupervised Autoencoders: SNR Calculations

 In this section, we will outline our approach for calculating the signal-to-noise ratio (SNR) for all experiments involving the addition of noise.
 Initially, we convert the SNR from decibels to linear SNR using the formula:

-We have a closed-form equation for the linear subspace dataset to determine the scalar $\theta$ required to multiply the train samples and achieve the desired linear SNR value.
-We use the fact that both train and noise are sampled from an i.i.d. normal distribution and calculate \(\theta\) for the sample noise, feature noise, domain shift, and anomalies.
+We have a closed-form equation for the subspace data model to determine the scalar $\beta$ required to multiply the train samples and achieve the desired linear SNR value.
+We use the fact that both train and noise are sampled from an i.i.d. normal distribution and calculate \(\beta\) for the sample noise, feature noise, domain shift, and anomalies.

-\textbf{Notations}:\\ \(z - d\times 1\) vector.
-Represents a vector in a latent space of size \(d\).\\ \(D - n\times d\) matrix.
-Represents a random matrix to project \(z\) from a \(d\) dimensional space into a higher-dimensional space (\(n > d\)).\\ \(\epsilon - n\times 1\) vector.
-Represents the noise added to a vector with \(n\) dimensions.\\
+\textbf{Notations}:\\ \(\bz - d\times 1\) vector.
+Represents a vector in a latent space of size \(d\).\\ \(\bbh - D\times d\) matrix.
+Represents a random matrix to project \(\bz\) from a \(d\) dimensional space into a higher-dimensional space (\(D > d\)).\\ \(\boldsymbol{\epsilon} - D\times 1\) vector.
+Represents the noise added to a vector with \(D\) dimensions.\\

 For the scenario of sample noise, where a particular sample is affected by noise across all its features: